western-bioinfo/western-bioinfo.github.io/README.md

 ## Build site

 To build the website locally, clone the repo with:
 ```
 git clone --recurse-submodules https://github.com/nav-mohan/western-bioinfo.github.io
 ```

 Then install necessary Ruby dependencies by running:
 ```
 bundle install
 ```

-from within the `shahwebsite` directory.
+from within the `western-bioinfo.github.io` directory.

 If you do not have root permissions you may need to run:
 ```
 bundle install --path vendor/bundle
 ```